cchandre/Guiding-Center/README.md

 - *PlotResults*: boolean; if True, the results are plotted right after the computation
 - *Parallelization*: tuple (boolean, int); True for parallelization, int is the number of cores to be used or int='all' to use all available cores

+- *darkmode*: boolean; if True, plots are done in dark mode

 ---
 For more information: <cristel.chandre@cnrs.fr>